Join our team and take on the BMW Berlin Marathon

 - your own personalised NSPCC running vest

-- a fundraising pack, regular emails and support hotline
+- a fundraising pack, regular emails and fundraising support

 How you’ll make a difference

 Abuse changes childhoods, but so can we.
-By taking part in an event for the NSPCC, you will make sure that when a child needs a helping hand, we're there.
+By taking part in an event for the NSPCC, you’ll make sure that when a child needs a helping hand, we’re there for them.